adobhal95/kafka-ingestion/README.md

 ## Architecture and Data Flow
 ![kafka-ingestion](kafka-ingestion.jpg)

+**PostgreSQL Database:**
 The central source of truth for product data.
 A dedicated products table contains a __updated_timestamp__ column, which is crucial for identifying incremental changes.
 A Python-based Producer Application queries this database to fetch records that have been newly added or updated since the last run.

-**PostgreSQL Database:**
-A Python Producer Application will query this database to extract data in defined batches.
-This extraction can involve a full table scan or filtered queries to get the desired dataset for each batch.

 **Kafka Producer:**
 This Python application reads the incremental updates from PostgreSQL.